rook/rook/Documentation/ceph-object-multisite-crd.md

 * `name`: The name of the object zone to create
 * `namespace`: The namespace of the Rook cluster where the object zone is created.

+### Pools

+The pools allow all of the settings defined in the Pool CRD spec.
+For more details, see the [Pool CRD](ceph-pool-crd.md) settings.
+In the example above, there must be at least three hosts (size 3) and at least three devices (2 data + 1 coding chunks) in the cluster.

 #### Spec

 * `zonegroup`: The object zonegroup in which the zone will be created.
 This matches the name of the object zone group CRD.
+* `metadataPool`: The settings used to create all of the object store metadata pools.
+Must use replication.
+* `dataPool`: The settings to create the object store data pool.
+Can use replication or erasure coding.